Beware of the smart device: Ways to stay private and safe

 Many of these devices listen constantly for commands and connect to corporate servers to carry them out.
 Typically, they will ignore private chatter and transmit sound recordings only when you trigger the device, such as by pressing a button or speaking a command phrase like “OK Google.”
 Some gadgets also have a mute button to disable the microphones completely.

 But there’s no easy way for consumers to verify those safeguards.
-In one case, the Alexa assistant in an Echo device misheard background conversation as a command to send the chatter to an acquaintance — and so it did.
+In one case, the Alexa assistant in an Echo device misheard background conversation as a command to send the chatter to an acquitance — and so it did.

 One more catch: Voice commands sent over the internet are typically stored indefinitely and may include conversations in the background.
 They can be sought in lawsuits and investigations.

-Reputable companies let you review and delete your voice history, Amazon now lets you request automatic deletions after three or 18 months — but you need to set that up, and there’s no option to keep Amazon from saving your command history.
+Reputable companies let you review and delete your voice history, Amazon now lets you request automatic deletions after three or 18 months — but you need to set that up, and there’s no option to keep Amazon from saving your command history at all.

 Until recently, tech companies allowed employees and contractors to review the voice interactions for quality control — and some of those details leaked.
-After a backlash, many companies are at least making it clearer and easier to opt out of human review.
+Following a backlash, many companies are at least making it clearer and easier to opt out of human review.
 Pay attention to your choices.

 If you have kids, set up a passcode for shopping if your speaker allows it.
 Otherwise, it can be child’s play for a kid to order toys and other goodies through Alexa.